AdobeDocs/target.en/help/flags/guides/sdk-releases/android/android-extension-integration-guide.md

 | `platform` | Platform identifier | `["ANDROID"]` |
 | `appVersion` | Application version | `["3.0.0"]` |
 | `deviceType` | Device type | `["phone"]`, `["tablet"]` |

+## Key concepts for feature evaluation {#key-concepts}

+Keep the following in mind when implementing feature gates in your app:

+* **Pass attribute values, not display labels.** Context attribute values are **case-sensitive**.
+Pass the raw value your app or website sends (for example `"en_US"` or `"ANDROID"`), not the label shown in the console.
+* **Evaluate at the feature (flag) level.** Even when a flag belongs to a feature group, always call the API with the individual **feature key**.
+There is no group-level evaluation.
+The response returns the variant the user fell into.
+* **Identity does not need to be linked to a profile.** Evaluation happens at runtime.
+The evaluation event is sent to Customer Journey Analytics regardless of whether the identity is linked to a known profile.
+* **Each new flag requires a code change.** Add a gate for each flag key in your code.
+Use `isFeatureEnabled()` to check a boolean on/off state, or `getFeature()` to retrieve the full feature payload including the variant.

 ## API reference {#api-reference}